-Students are expected to choose at least one elective subject to study for the whole year in Years 9 and 10.
 Students along with their parents, and their teachers, have regular opportunities to assess and evaluate their progress and interests and, where necessary, to review and revise their programs.

-It is recommended that students view the Studies information presentation on selecting elective subjects and talk to teachers from each subject area to help them select the most appropriate elective program in Years 9 and 10, relative to their strengths and interests.
+It is recommended that students view the studies information presentation on selecting elective subjects and talk to teachers from each subject area to help them select the most appropriate elective program in Years 9 and 10, relative to their strengths and interests.